Cheap home improvements that actually cut bills

 | £15-£25 | £30-£50 | ~6 months |

-Simple DIY job.
-No point if your tank already has a jacket or is in an airing cupboard you want warm.
+Simple DIY job (unless your tank’s already jacketed or in an airing cupboard you want to stay warm).

-Adding or topping up loft insulation is one of the best investments.
+Adding or topping up loft insulation is honestly one of the best home investments you can make.

 | Current Insulation | Action | Cost (DIY) | Annual Saving |